 Look for foods that contain both protein and complex carbs.
 Some examples include:

 But wait — how are you going to make a smoothie or shake within 45 minutes of finishing a hike if your vehicle is parked at a trailhead an hour away from home?
 That’s where the miracle of modern technology comes in (and where I start sounding like an infomercial).
 Keep your fresh and frozen ingredients in a good cooler, and if you’re pulling out all the stops, consider getting a small portable blender, such as a Blendjet or Nutribullet.

 For multiday hikes, aim for around 1½–2½ lbs of food per person per day.
 Unless your food is watermelon (which I don’t recommend), that will translate to anywhere from 2,500 to 4,500 calories, depending on the caloric density of the food.
 Your caloric needs will vary based on the intensity and length of your hike, your size and weight, and your basal metabolic rate (how many calories you burn just by being alive).

-Hiking and Camping Food Recipes
+Vegan Hiking Meals and Camping Food Recipes